storm-fsv-cvut/runoffDB/README.md

   <li><strong>agrotechnology</strong> - stores properties of agricultural management practices, basicly only name, description and notes because the detailed properties are consequence of a particular 'tillage_sequence'</li>
   <li><strong>tillage_sequence</strong> - stores definitions of date-related tillage operation set representing a sequence of agro-management operations performed on a particular 'plot', each 'agrotechnology' contains at least one 'operation' in a 'tillage_sequence'</li>
 </ul>
 <p>Though none of the runoffDB tables is immutable, following tables are the least expected to change as they serve as a domain definitions for some of the properties used in other tables (e.a. entitites).
-Again the main reason is to keep apart the textual properties (names, descriptions, etc.) and the conceprual meaning of the entry.</p>
+Again the main reason is to keep apart the textual properties (names, descriptions, etc.) and the conceptual meaning of the entry.</p>
 <p>Complete set of values in this group of tables may be examined within the sample dataset provided in this repository.</p>
 <ul>
   <li><strong>assignment_type</strong> - defines possible character of real-world relation between a sample and it's 'worth' to particular entity to which it has been assigned.</li>